Schizandra berry tea is a delicious and fruity liquid made with one of the top major Chinese herbs, schizandra berries.

 In the 2014 Journal of Experimental and Alternative Medicine it was reported that schizandra extracts as well as the Chinese herb peony may be a potential treatment for asthma because of its antioxidant and anti-inflammatory features.
 (Source)

 Some of the most potent types of schizandra berries are known to be sourced from Northern China and regions near the Changbai Mountains.
 The plant, however, adapts well to a variety of other climate zones and is now also produced on a small scale in the U.S.

 While the berries can be eaten as a dried powder with health enhancing results, in Chinese herbalism they are most commonly brewed as a tea, especially with other tonic herbs.
-Modernized methods now also make them available as hot water extracts in the form of a bulk powder or capsule.
+Modernized methods now also make them available, as we mentioned, as hot water extracts in the form of a bulk powder or capsule.

 When making schizandra berry tea decoctions, the berries are frequently soaked and strained as they contain acidic tannin compounds that can be hard on digestion.
 The soaking liquid is discarded and the remaining berries are then simmered for 15-20 minutes.